stijn-dejongh/lovecraft_public_domain/raw_converts/tbb.md

   I had slowed my pace a trifle as I took in the scene.
 The sun was disappearing behind the mountain very rapidly now, and the damp air chilled me.
 Turning my coat collar up about my neck, I plodded on.
 Something caught my eye as I glanced up again.
-In the shadow of the church wall was something white&mdash;a thing which seemed to have no definite shape.
+In the shadow of the church wall was something white--a thing which seemed to have no definite shape.
 Straining my eyes as I came nearer, I saw that it was a cross of new timber, surmounting a mound of freshly turned earth.
 The discovery sent a new chill through me.
-I realized that this must be my uncle&rsquo;s grave, but something told me that it was not like the other graves near it.
+I realized that this must be my uncle's grave, but something told me that it was not like the other graves near it.
 It did not seem like a   dead   grave.
 In some intangible way it appeared to be   living,   if a grave can be said to live.
 Very close to it, I saw as I came nearer, was another grave; an old mound with a crumbling stone about it.
-Dominie Slott&rsquo;s tomb, I thought, remembering Haines&rsquo;s story.
+Dominie Slott's tomb, I thought, remembering Haines's story.

   There was no sign of life anywhere about the place.
 In the semi-twilight I